kosli-dev/secure-sdlc-process-template/content/docs/process/ssdlc/process/quality.md

 ## Background

 If it matters that a software system functions according to expectations, we must test and qualify our software prior to production.
 The level of testing and qualification should correspond to the risk appetite for a particular system.
 Testing can be either manual or automated (however we recommend automated approaches such as unit testing).
-Regardless of the approach, the testing must be documented.
+Regardless of the approach, the testing approach must be systematic and test results documented.

 {{< hint warning >}}
 The benefits of automated approaches to regression testing include: